What does APRC mean and why does it matter when borrowing?

 • How much you want to borrow

-• How long you want to borrow the money for
+• How long you want to borrow the money

 What’s the difference between APRC, APR and AER?

-With mortgages, and other secured loans, there are often two interest rates to consider: the introductory rate and the variable rate you’ll move onto at the end of your fixed rate deal.
-APRC gives you a clear indication of how much the average interest rate and associated fees would be on an annual basis if you kept the loan or mortgage for the whole term.
+With mortgages and other secured loans, there are often two interest rates to consider: the introductory rate and the variable rate you’ll move onto at the end of your fixed-rate deal.

 How to get a loan or mortgage with low APRC